Zoning and Planning

 October 12, 2020

-When it comes to zoning and planning, most cities have what is called a master land plan, which is simply a plan for the city's future growth.
-A master land plan shows where the city will be going in the future and will the property be residential, commercial, agricultural, etc. Cities don't always grow, however, according to plan.
-So, the need arises to put in what is called a buffer zone.
-A buffer zone separates two incompatible areas like between a wetlands area for wildlife and a residential subdivision.
-Putting in a buffer zone shields those two different land uses from each other.
-There are many different types of zoning in cities.
-We can zone property for residential, commercial, and agricultural.
-Those are some of the broad categories.
-However, there are always exceptions to the zoning laws.
-One is called nonconforming use, the keywords being before zoning.
+Most cities have what we call a master land plan, which is a plan for the city's future growth.
+A master land plan shows the future development of the city, including whether certain areas will be zoned residential, commercial, agricultural, etc. Of course, cities do not necessarily always grow according to plan.
+For this reason, the need arises to put in a buffer zone.
+A buffer zone separates two incompatible areas, such as a wetlands area for wildlife and a residential subdivision.
+In this instance, a park could be put in as a buffer zone, shielding the two different land uses from each other.

-A subdivision typically will have what are called regulations and restrictions.
-Regulations are put in by the government, meaning that in a subdivision, a developer will have to put in things like streets and sewers, those types of items.
-Also, the developer would typically put in what are called deed restrictions.
-Now, these are the private deed restrictions, such as certain types of roofs and fences.
-If there's ever a disagreement between the government regulations and the private deed restrictions, the most restrictive of the two will always take priority.
-Finally, many times a developer will dedicate land to the government, such as land for a park or maybe a school.
+A subdivision will typically have what we call regulations and restrictions.
+Regulations are put in place by the government.
+When developing a new subdivision, a developer will be required to put in things like streets and sewers.
+Also, the developer would typically put deed restrictions in place.
+These private deed restrictions determine things like what types of roofs and fences can be put in.
+In the case of a conflict between government regulations and private deed restrictions, the more restrictive of the two will take priority.
+Many times, a developer will dedicate land to the government, such as land for a park or a school.
 This is called dedication.